gmussi/web-platform-game-cyberpunk/docs/TESTING.md

 # Playwright Testing Setup for Phaser Game

-This project now includes Playwright testing capabilities for automated testing of the Phaser game.
+This project includes Playwright testing framework setup for automated testing of the Phaser game.
+The test files have been removed to implement a new testing methodology.

 ## Setup